Skip to main content

 Free help desk software offers many of the same features as paid help desk software.
 These tools are often entry-level tiers of plans that extend into higher priced options as you add greater depth of functionality or users.
 Some of the tools on this list are freemium plans (meaning, free forever), while others offer a free trial for a set amount of time.

-If you found this article on the best help desk software helpful, you might also like our blog posts on the best customer support software.
-With the right free help desk software, you can turn customers into raving fans.
-And that means you will be on course for unstoppable success!
+And if you found this article helpful, you might also like our blog posts on the best customer support software.